Entanglement preserving local thermalization: Conclusions

 From a foundational perspective, our work contributes to the research line that tries to identify genuinely quantum effects in a thermodynamic setting, by showing that a crucial ingredient of the quantum world can survive local thermalizations, and explores the relation between local and global thermalizations.
 For example, the existence of EPLTs implies that even if a local agent has witnessed a {\em local} thermalization of {\em every} input state, she could still subsequently witness a stronger than classical heat back-flow from the cold to the hot body due to the residual entanglement~\cite{Jennings2010}.

-Importantly, note that our results also admit a more general interpretation.
-In fact, they show that there exist local channels that locally are preparations of given (full-rank) states, while globally they are able to preserve the entanglement of some inputs.
-We believe that the study of the compatibility between global and local input/output relations of quantum channels is an interesting venue for future research.

-\section{ACKNOWLEDGEMENTS}
+Our results open up new research directions.
+Within the resource theory of channels~\cite{Rosset2018,LiuWinter2019,LiuYuan2019,Theurer2019}, they suggest a general study of free operations' ability to preserve a given resource~\cite{Hsieh2019}.
+Furthermore, EPLTs can be understood as an example of a ``quantum channel marginal problem,'' i.e., a dynamical version of the well-known quantum state marginal problem.
+Our work shows the compatibility between local preparations of given (full-rank) states and global LOCC channels that are not entanglement destroying.
+Given the importance of the state marginal problem~\cite{SchillingPhD}, we expect its dynamical version is also worth exploring.

+\section{Acknowledgements}

-We thank (in alphabetical order) Flavio Baccari, Manabendra Bera, Joseph Bowles, Daniel Cavalcanti, Christian Gogolin, Alejandro Pozas Kerstjens, Ray-Kuang Lee, Yeong-Cherng Liang, Jan Ko{\l}ody\'nski, Mohammad Mehboudi, Marco T\'ulio Quintino for fruitful discussions and useful comments.
-The authors acknowledge support from the ICFOstepstone - PhD Programme for Early-Stage Researchers in Photonics funded by the Marie Sk{\l}odowska-Curie Co-funding of regional, national and international programmes (GA665884) of the European Commission, the European Union's Marie Sk{\l}odowska-Curie individual Fellowships (H2020-MSCA-IF-2017, GA794842), as well as the ERC CoG QITBOX, the AXA Chair in Quantum Information Science, Spanish MINECO (QIBEQI FIS2016-80773-P and Severo Ochoa SEV-2015-0522), Fundaci\'o Privada Cellex, and the Generalitat de Catalunya (CERCA Program and SGR1381).
+We thank (in alphabetical order) Flavio Baccari, Manabendra Bera, Joseph Bowles, Daniel Cavalcanti, Christian Gogolin, Alejandro Pozas Kerstjens, Ray-Kuang Lee, Yeong-Cherng Liang, Jan Ko{\l}ody\'nski, Mohammad Mehboudi, and Marco T\'ulio Quintino for fruitful discussions and useful comments.
+The authors acknowledge support from the ICFOstepstone - PhD Programme for Early-Stage Researchers in Photonics funded by the Marie Sk{\l}odowska-Curie Co-funding of regional, national and international programmes (GA665884) of the European Commission, the European Union's Marie Sk{\l}odowska-Curie individual Fellowships (H2020-MSCA-IF-2017, GA794842), as well as the ERC AdG CERQUTE, the AXA Chair in Quantum Information Science, Spanish MINECO (QIBEQI FIS2016-80773-P and Severo Ochoa SEV-2015-0522), Fundaci\'o Privada Cellex, and the Generalitat de Catalunya (CERCA Program and SGR1381).

 \onecolumngrid